Usual signs of a scam

 The original pension scam involved setting up a large occupational pension scheme and inviting people to join.
 They would then be offered a “loan” secured against the pension.
 The payment would be an unauthorised payment and tax charges would be applied by HMRC.
 Unfortunately, by the time the tax charge appeared, the individual had spent their “loan” and the scheme normally didn’t have any assets.
 The problem with this type of scam is the scammer had to set up the scheme and take on the trustee duties, so when/if they get caught they could be fined or jailed.

-From the scammers perspective there are two problems with this type of scam, the scammer has to give some of the funds to the member and the scammer could be fined or jailed.
+From the scammers perspective there are two problems with this type of scam, the scammer has to give some of the funds to the individual and the scammer could be fined or jailed.
 Neither of those will appeal to the scammers.
 Scams evolved so that both of these problems can be avoided.

-A newer model involves setting up a company for the person being scammed; this will be a dormant company as it will never actually trade.
-They then set up a small self-administered scheme (SSAS) with the person being scammed as the only trustee.
+A newer model involves setting up a company for the individual being scammed; this will be a dormant company as it will never actually trade.
+They then set up a small self-administered scheme (SSAS) with the individual being scammed as the only trustee.
 All of their pension benefits are transferred to this new scheme, safe from interference from genuine pension providers.
 The charges for administrating the scheme will be high.
-The member will then be enticed into investing in a “too good to be true” investment, often overseas.
+The individual will then be enticed into investing in a “too good to be true” investment, often overseas.
 This investment will have a high guaranteed return, normally at least 7% per year.
 The paper “return” on the investment will normally be even higher than that.
-The reason for this is twofold, it ensures that every available penny the person has is put into the plan, particularly if they are approaching 55 years old.
-They would also tell their friends, increasing the pool of people that could be scammed.

 As the investment is unregulated there will be no compensation if it fails.
 Although it looks like the scammer has given advice on setting up the SSAS and the investment it will be almost impossible to prove either in a court.
 Actually finding and getting the scammers to a court would be similarly difficult.

-Unsurprisingly, it is also very difficult for the member to cash in their investments or get their money out of the scheme.
+Unsurprisingly, it is also very difficult for the individual to cash in their investments or get their money out of the scheme.
 The “investment fund” if it ever existed will be depleted by charges and fees until it is valueless.
-Most importantly for the scammer the amount of money paid in is maximised and none of the money is wasted by paying it to the person being scammed.
+Most importantly for the scammer the amount of money paid in is maximised and none of the money is wasted by paying it to the individual being scammed.

 It’s worth noting that SSASs are a valid pension option for a company to use and are promoted by genuine SSAS providers and administrators.
 However, these companies usually differentiate themselves by insisting on providing professional trustee services to the scheme.
 Scammers never offer this service.